peak-gao/code-notes/React/react-basics.md

 #### _layman's terms_
 - Good job, little component
 - Here we can do the same stuff we did in componentDidMount — reset our masonry layout, redraw our canvas, etc.
-- Wait- didn’t we redraw our canvas in componentWillReceiveProps?
+- Wait - didn’t we redraw our canvas in componentWillReceiveProps?
     - Yes, we did.
 Here’s why: in componentDidUpdate, you don’t know why it updated
     - So if our component is receiving more props than those relevant to our canvas, we don’t want to waste time redrawing the canvas every time it updates.
     - That doesn’t mean componentDidUpdate isn’t useful.
 To go back to our masonry layout example, we want to rearrange the grid after the DOM itself updates — so we use componentDidUpdate to do so: